digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/monitoring.rst

 Enabling the Prometheus Reporter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is recommended to configure `Prometheus <https://prometheus.io>`__ for metrics reporting.
+`Prometheus <https://prometheus.io>`__ is recommended for metrics reporting.
 Other reporters (jmx, graphite, and csv) are supported, but they are deprecated.
 Any such reporter should be migrated to Prometheus.

 Prometheus can be enabled using: